deepuzz11/DeepVizor/README.md

 ## **License**

-This project is licensed under the [MIT License].
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## **Acknowledgements**